edgedb/edgedb/docs/edgeql/sets.rst

 .. note::

-  This is an over-simplification, but it's a useful mental model when just starting out with EdgeDB.
+  This is an over-simplification, but it's a useful mental model when just starting out with Gel.
 For a more complete guide, see :ref:`Reference > Cardinality <ref_reference_cardinality>`.

 *Aggregate* operations are applied to the set *as a whole*; they